-Course Description: Advanced Leadership Training is a powerful ten-month training course designed to help learners make disciples and lead others to do the same (Matthew 28:18-20; 2 Timothy 2:2).
-The course tests and purifies the theological beliefs of our church's developing leaders and equips them with critical leadership skills necessary to fish for men and build up the Church (Matthew 4:19; Mark 1:17; Ephesians 4:11-16).
+Course description: A powerful 10-month training course designed to help learners make disciples and lead others to do the same (Matt.
+28:18-20; 2 Tim.
+2:2).
+The course tests and purifies the theological beliefs of our church's developing leaders and equips them with critical leadership skills necessary to fish for men and build up the church (Matt.
+4:19/Mark 1:17; Eph.
+4:11-16).